BloodForDemonic/Apps/README.txt

+Title: README
 #INTRODUCTION
 Hello, this is my simple calculator.
 This was created by BloodForDemonic.

 #INSTALLATION
-To use, just simply open up calculator.exe(it may be just calculator).
+To use just simply open up the note_app file!
-Your done!
-Thats all there is to it